openstack/openstack-manuals/doc/arch-design-draft/source/design-compute/design-compute-concepts.rst

 resource nodes).
 This includes controller, Object Storage nodes, Block Storage nodes, and networking services.

-The ability to add Compute resource pools for unpredictable workloads should be considered.
+The ability to create pools or availability zones for unpredictable workloads should be considered.
 In some cases, the demand for certain instance types or flavors may not justify individual hardware design.
 Allocate hardware designs that are capable of servicing the most common instance requests.
 Adding hardware to the overall architecture can be done later.